SC34 Electrical Safety

 Person in Charge.

-• An Electrical Nominated or Authorised Person who has accepted a Permit to Work, a Sanction to Test, a Sanction for Work on or near Live Electrical Equipment, a Specific Written Instruction or an Authority for Access, for a particular task from another Authorised Person (Electrical), or
+• An Nominated Person who has accepted a Permit to Work, a Sanction to Test, a Sanction for Work on or near Live Electrical Equipment, a Specific Written Instruction or an Authority for Access, for a particular task from another Authorised Person, or

-• An Electrical Nominated Person who has accepted Standing Instruction from an Electrical Authorised Person, or
+• An Nominated Person who has accepted Standing Instruction from an Authorised Person, or

 3.13.
 Accompanying Safety Person

-Accompanying safety person - A competent person who has received suitable training and has adequate knowledge, experience and the ability to recognise hazards.
+A competent person who has received suitable training and has adequate knowledge, experience and the ability to recognise hazards.
 They are required to keep watch, prevent interruption, summon help and apply first-aid.
-The person is to have sufficient familiarity with electrical systems being worked on and have received instructions on how to disconnect the equipment from all supplies of electricity, and how to switch off or disconnect any test equipment
+The person is to have sufficient familiarity with electrical systems being worked on and have received instructions on how to disconnect the equipment from all supplies of electricity, and how to switch off or disconnect any test equipment.
+They will not be directly involved in the work or involved in anything to distract them from their duties.

 4. Responsibilities